Awsomgamr999/KSA-Mod-Manager/README.md

 - Initial Build
 ## 0.1.1:
 - paths.txt has been replaced with config.toml
 - Developers can now include a `ksamm.toml` file in their mod for configurations in the KSA Mod Loader.
-Currently you can specify dependencies. see [ksamm_toml information](https://github.com/Awsomgamr999/KSA-Mod-Manager/blob/main/docs/ksamm_toml.md) for instructions on how to format it.
+Currently you can specify required and optional dependencies. see [ksamm_toml information](https://github.com/Awsomgamr999/KSA-Mod-Manager/blob/main/docs/ksamm_toml.md) for instructions on how to format it.
 - Added a `docs` folder which gives detailed information on the uses of KSAMM.

 ## Quickstart Guide: